It’s up to you how you create your space, and there’s so much you can do with paint

 Decide what size and area you want to cover in one go.
 Try to choose a finishing point where there's a natural break, like the corner of your wall or the skirting board.
 This will stop any blending problems when your paint has dried.
 It's also really important to clean and smooth the surface before starting any paint project.
 So, remove any loose flakes of material, wash away dirt, debris and grease and sand down and smooth the area.
 This ensures your paint will stick and have a good finish.
 Also, remember to apply any primers and sealants if necessary, and take care to cover and protect any furniture and windows.

 How to choose a special effects paint

 Great for accessories as well as trim details and radiators.
 You can also find metallic-effect paint that's specially designed for woodwork and walls.
-It takes a little extra care to get a good finish with metallic paints over a large area as brushes and rollers are liable to leave marks.
+It takes a little extra care to get a good finish with metallic paints over a large area, as brushes and rollers are liable to leave marks.
 Paint a small cutting-in strip around the edges of your wall and then fill in with a short-pile roller in vertical strokes, working quickly.
-It can help to practise first on a out-of-the-way area or on lining paper until you're confident with your technique.
+It can help to practise first on an out-of-the-way area or on lining paper until you're confident with your technique.